iamthewalruss/spotify2tidal/README.md

 # spotify2tidal
-Tool for migrating Spotify playlists to Tidal
+Hacky tool for migrating Spotify playlists to Tidal

 Requirements:
 * Python 2.x with the requests package installed